 Liquid Hair Chalk

 Liquid hair chalk lasts anywhere from 2-10 shampoos.
 It will usually come with a sponge-tipped or foam applicator.
 To apply, place a towel over your shoulders and put on gloves to prevent staining your clothes and hands.
-Next, use the applicator to apply the formula to your locks.
-Wait for 30 seconds to a minute for product to dry fully, then blow-dry with a styling brush.
+Next, use the applicator to apply the formula to your locks. wait 30 seconds for product to absorb fully, then blow-dry with a styling brush.
 To remove it, you're supposed to just wash your hair as you would normally.
 However, you can also massage a hair oil like Sachajuan's Intensive Hair Oil ($33) into your strands before shampooing and conditioning, in order to speed up the removal process.

 Hair Chalk Compact